Life in strange times

 You will have to excuse the possible bad grammar and punctuation.
 I left school with few qualifications, although I have been back to Night School to redo my Essential English.
 This is through Bucks Adult Learning, so the text should be OK.
 If there is something amiss, if the word Doc doesn’t highlight the problem, I’m probably just going to go with it… so apologies there!

-Personally I decided to be careful back in March when Boris put us in lockdown.
-My wife has been working hard at home so I did the home schooling and we went for family walks when it was quiet.
-My son enjoyed rummaging through peoples castoff’s of DVD’s and books that were left outside their houses after having big sort-outs.
+Personally, I decided to be careful back in March when Boris put us in lockdown.
+My wife has been working hard at home, so I did the homeschooling, and we went for family walks when it was quiet.
+My son enjoyed rummaging through peoples castoffs of DVDs and books that have been left outside their houses after having big sort-outs.

 Talking of being careful, my mum and uncle are in my bubble.
-The year after I moved out from my parents home my dad passed away which now I think is a good thing.
-I don’t think he would have liked the way we are having to live at the moment.
+The year after I moved out from my parents home, my dad passed away, which I think is a good thing.
+I don’t think he would have liked the way we have to live at the moment.
 He was always busy doing something.
 I do miss him and would have liked to have known him as the adult I have become.

 The Paul Weller gig I was looking forward to in June got cancelled and rescheduled for next year.
-I very much hope it is able to go ahead.
-Since the Helliocentric album release in 2000 I have lost count on the amount of times I have seen him.
-Not every album tour but most.
-Even twice on some tours… You might ask why and I have been… But every concert is different, every drum or guitar solo during songs is different.
+I very much hope it can go ahead.
+Since the Heliocentric album release in 2000, I have lost count on the number of times I have seen him.
+Not every album tour, but most.
+Even twice on some tours… You might ask why, and I have been… But every concert is different; every drum or guitar solo during songs is different.

-All the things I get up to, out and about or in the home, Wheelchair skills are still a very important part of life, with or without Covid-19.
-When I venture outside, whether it is in the garden or venturing further afield to the shop or to do some social distance visiting with friends of family, being confident with wheelchair skills will get me there easier and safer.
+All the things I get up to, out and about or in the home, Wheelchair skills are still an essential part of life, with or without Covid-19.
+When I venture outside, whether it is in the garden or venturing further afield to the shop, or to do some social distance visiting with friends or family, being confident with wheelchair skills will get me there easier and safer.

-Freedom Wheelchair Skills is still offering training at my location or, if you are unable to travel, your location (subject to there being a suitable venue) during this strange time.
-A full risk assessment is conducted prior the training with the client and if needed the venue letting agent.
-PPE is worn and social distancing measures in place during training to make sure everyone keeps safe.
+Freedom Wheelchair Skills is still offering wheelchair training at my location.
+If you cannot travel, your location (subject to there being a suitable venue) during this strange time can be an option.
+A full risk assessment is conducted before training with the client and, if needed, the venue letting agent.
+PPE is worn, and social distancing measures in place during training to make sure everyone keeps safe.